S-Henderson/Combine-ER-Reports/README.md

 This is due to importing .xls files and exporting as .xlsx and seems to be an issue with working with unicode characters.

-xls seems to use the utf_16 file format while xlsx does not, hence the mis-match format warning message.
+xls seems to use the UTF-16 file format while xlsx using UTF-8, hence the inconsistency format warning message.

 For testing I used .xlsx to import and did not receive this error message when running the script.